Techtonica/curriculum/roles-in-tech/qa.md

 - **QAs find bugs which slow developers down**
     - This is just a crazy notion to think this!
 Problems in software do not just go away — it’s not like if no one finds them, they don’t exist!
 QA being involved early in a project actually helps improve the product by pointing out issues early and getting the team to think about the product from a user’s point of view.
 - **QA takes place once development is complete**
     - Having early access to designs enables the QA to point out any usability issues that may not have been picked up by designers.
-Therefore testing is continuous throughout the lifecycle of the project.
+Therefore testing is continuous throughout the life cycle of the project.

 ### Guided Practice